Lamine Yamal wins Best Young Player at Euro 2024, smashes Pele's record

-Lamine Yamal: Spain Sensation Wins Young Player Award at Euro 2024 After Smashing Pele’s Record
+Lamine Yamal: Spain Star Wins Euro 2024 Young Player Award After Smashing Pele’s Record

-- Lamine Yamal clinched a coveted prize at Euro 2024 after Spain edged England to win a record fourth title on Sunday night
+- Lamine Yamal clinched a coveted prize at Euro 2024 after Spain edged England to win a record fourth title on Sunday night, July 14

-- The 17-year-old mustered an impressive five-goal contribution (1 goal and 4 assists) in La Roja's charge to victory at the Olympiastadion
+- The 17-year-old mustered an impressive five-goal contribution (1 goal and 4 assists) in La Roja's victory at the Olympiastadion

-- He also managed to pull down a long-standing record previously held by the legendary Brazilian football icon Pele
+- Yamal also managed to pull down a long-standing record previously held by the legendary Brazilian football icon Pele

-The teenage prodigy, who turned 17 just a day before the final at the Olympiastadion, capped his stellar Euros performance with an assist in Spain's 2-1 victory over England.
+The teenage prodigy, who turned 17 just a day before the final at the Olympiastadion, capped his stellar Euros performance with an assist in Spain's 2-1 victory over England on Sunday.

 Lamine Yamal wins Best Young Player at Euro 2024